Crelemental/Blog/docs/Blog/Windows Active Directory Environment.md

 	![[Pasted image 20240128131002.png]]
 	![[Pasted image 20240128131040.png]]
 	`Set-DNSClientServerAddress -InterfaceIndex 20 -ServerAddresses 192.168.50.155`
-	connect to Domain
+	**EDIT*** make sure that the only DNS server on the client computer is the DNS IP of the Domain Controller, otherwise it wont recognize the domain name.
+The client should get internet connectivity using the forwarders on the domain controller. connect to Domain
 	![[Pasted image 20240128130412.png]]
 	![[Pasted image 20240128130421.png]]